rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

     ...
     </code></pre></div>

 5. We want to grab the results of this sealing activity, in particular the `encryptedData` so we can add it to git.
-We have already written a [helper helm chart](https://github.com/redhat-cop/helm-charts/tree/master/charts/helper-sealed-secrets) that can be used to add sealed secrets to our cluster in repeatable way.
+We have already written a <span style="color:blue;">[helper helm chart](https://github.com/redhat-cop/helm-charts/tree/master/charts/helper-sealed-secrets)</span> that can be used to add sealed secrets to our cluster in repeatable way.
 We'll provide the `encryptedData` values to this chart in the next step.

     ```bash
     cat /tmp/sealed-git-auth.yaml | grep -E 'username|password'